SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/Q - Dimensionality Reduction.md

 ### Projecting the Data

-The data can now be represented in eigenspace by rotating the mean-corrected data by eigenvectors.
+The data can now be represented in eigenspace by rotating the mean-corrected data by the eigenvectors.
 A given data point $\boldsymbol{x}$ will be represented in eigenspace by $\boldsymbol{z}$:

 $$
 \boldsymbol{z} = \boldsymbol{U}^T (\boldsymbol{x} - \boldsymbol{\mu})